 Or even if they search Google for what you do and come to your site that way, do you think they are sat, credit card in hand, and ready to buy?

 Not even close my friend.

-Think about your behaviour last time you searched for a product or service online.
-Trace your steps, your thoughts…
+Think about your behavior the last time you searched for a product or service online.
+Trace your steps, and your thoughts...